aedobbyn/beer-data-science/compile.md

 ![](compile_files/figure-html/unnamed-chunk-27-1.png)<!-- -->

-The clustering above used a smaller number of clusters (10) than there are `styles_collapsed`.
+That's one way to get a sense of the data.
+However, one snag is that the clustering above used a smaller number of clusters (10) than there are `styles_collapsed` (30).
 That makes it difficult to determine whether a given style fits snugly into a cluster or not.

 **Cluster on just certain selected styles**

-We'll take five very distinct collapsed styles and re-run the clustering on beers that fall into these categories.
+As a workaround to this problem, we'll take five very distinct collapsed styles and re-run the clustering on beers that fall into these categories.
 These styles were intentionally chosen because they are quite distinct: Blonde, IPA, Stout, Tripel, Wheat.

-Arguably, of these five styles Blondes and Wheats are the closest
+Arguably, of these five styles Blondes and Wheats are the closest.
+We can see whether that plays out in the clusters if beers in those styles tend to be assigned to the same cluster.

 ```r